baccigalupi/CalOrders/README.md

 ## [Development Team](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Team-Bios)

 OnCore asked Mike Tsay to be the Team Leader/Project Manager.
 Mike was given authority over and was responsible and accountable for the quality of the prototype submitted.
-The following table presents the balance of the OnCore team, a multidisciplinary and collaborative group, covering the eight labor categories listed below.
+The following table presents the balance of the OnCore team, a multidisciplinary and collaborative group, covering the seven labor categories listed below.

-**We selected a multidisciplinary and collaborative team that fulfilled the following 8 labor categories:**
+**We selected a multidisciplinary and collaborative team that fulfilled the following seven labor categories:**

-Role | Team Member
+Role(Labor Category) | Team Member
 --- | ---
 Product Manager	| [Mike Tsay](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Team-Bios)
 Agile Coach/Technical Architect | [Royce Owens, CSM](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Team-Bios)